Cu-Locus: Curly Coat in Dogs

 LongCurlyWire

-Some breeds with this phenotype are Irish Water Spaniel, Epagneul de Pont Audemer, Wetterhoun, Mudi, Croatian Sheepdog, Kuvasz or the Curly Coated Retriever.
+Some breeds with this phenotype are Irish Water Spaniel, Epagneul de Pont Audemer, Wetterhoun, Mudi, Croatian Sheepdog, Kuvasz, or the Curly Coated Retriever.

-A curly or wavy coat also occurs in some Borzoi, Border Collies, Chihuahua, Yorkshire Terrier, Leonberger, Westie, Tibetan Terriers and other dog breeds with (sometimes) longhaired phenotypes although not all of them consider curly a standard coat type.
+A curly or wavy coat also occurs in some Borzoi, Border Collies, Chihuahuas, Yorkshire Terriers, Leonbergers, Westies, Tibetan Terriers and other dog breeds with long-haired phenotypes.

 Wire Curly Coat